Filtering and grouping of responses

 Step 2

-If using 'Responses organised by Respondent'
+If using 'Responses by respondent'

-Under Filter responses by question, select the question you want to filter by and click 'Add Filter'.
+Under Filter responses by question, select the question you want to filter by and select 'Add Filter'.
 As well as filtering by question, you also have the option to select from 4 additional filters.
 These additional filters allow you to filter responses by response ID; by whether or not a response has been analysed; by the date the responses were submitted; and by which pages of the activity the respondent visited.

 View of Responses by Respondent filter dropdown with question selected in dropdown list.
 Screenshot.